ChieloChi/Launching-EC2-instance-through-Terraform/README.md

 ```

 ### AWS & Terraform Integration
 This project assumes a basic understanding of Terraform's integration with AWS.
-If you're new to the setup process, read this guide on AWS and Terraform integration for a more comprehensive explanation.
+If you're new to the setup process, read this guide on AWS and Terraform integration for a more comprehensive explanation : https://www.linkedin.com/pulse/aws-terraform-integration-iam-setup-cli-installation-chiamaka-chielo-eo6hf/?trackingId=I3J%2FdhYrSvuQegvGMrDkBw%3D%3D

 ### Where to Get Help
 If you encounter issues: